leighmacdonald/gbans/docs/docs/install/INSTALL.md

 	// Unique server name for this server, the same as a "server-id" "server_name"	"example-1"

-	// The authentication token used to retrieve a auth token "server_key"	"YOUR_TOKEN"
+	// The authentication password
+	"server_key"	"YOUR_PASSWORD"
 }
 ```